erdogant/erdogant.github.io/software/index.md

 [Skywalk](https://skywalk.streamlit.app/) A large applications that is developed for flight planning!

+More information can be found here: **SkyWalk: The Tool For Flight Preparations.**, [Medium](https://erdogant.medium.com/skywalk-the-tool-for-flight-preparations-51c52d5a1ac0), Aug.
+2024

 [Tafelvoetbal](https://voetbal.streamlit.app/) A small dashboard to keep track of the scores!